MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 - Table 1252 "Bank Pmt.
 Appl.
 Rule", field "Bank Pmt.
 Appl.
 Rule Code" Code : Code[10]

-These changes can result in the follwoing error when you try to synchronize the base application with the tenant during upgrade:
+These changes can result in the following errors when you try to synchronize the base application with the tenant during upgrade:

 ```ps
 Sync-NAVApp : Table 1251 Text-to-Account Mapping :: The field 'Text-to-Account Mapping Code' cannot be located.
 Removing fields is not allowed.